bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/phase-4-platform-packaging/15-integrate-linux-macos-and-other-unix-supervisors.md

 ## macOS implementation

-The supported 10.0.0 route is the portable CLI with on-demand `-d` acquisition.
-Homebrew distribution and `brew services` integration are tracked under issue #708.
-A standalone LaunchAgent plist is not shipped or claimed separately.
+The portable CLI and Homebrew package both use on-demand `-d` acquisition or explicit daemon commands.
+Homebrew distribution is tracked under issue #708.
+No Homebrew service or standalone LaunchAgent is shipped.

 ## Other Unix-like systems and containers